-The Illyrian (aka Albanian Illyrian and Albanian; Illyrieskakaja in Albanian) belongs to the Illyrian Shorthorn cattle group and is a brachyceros type.
+The Illyrian belongs to the Illyrian Shorthorn cattle group and is a brachyceros type.

-‘Brachy’ (from the Greek meaning ‘short’) and ‘cerous’ (also Greek, for ‘horns’) makes ‘brachyceros’ a word essentially meaning ‘short horns’.
+‘Brachy’ (Greek for ‘short’) and ‘cerous’ (Greek for ‘horns’) — makes ‘brachyceros’ a word essentially meaning ‘short horns’.

 However, both Latin classifications (Bos brachyceros and Bos longifrons) were dropped when the distinctive long skull formation was found not to be a second type of aurochs — but to have evolved through domestication.
 ‘Brachyceros’ then became a word defining a particular cattle ‘type’ (i.e. having essential characteristics belonging to a group).

 At the end of the 19th century, brachyceros-type cattle of the Balkan peninsula were given the group name of Illyrian Shorthorn (after the ancient Illyrians).

 My Daily Cow® Albania and read about other Greek cattle breeds.

 The Cow Wall® A-Z Cattle Breed Picture Reference to see other breeds of cattle in the world.